miohtama/backend-developer-hiring-exercise/README.md

 docker logs -f local_db
 ```

-Check that you get a database with `psql`
+Check that you can log into a database with `psql`

 ```bash
 docker exec -it local_db psql -U postgres
 ```

-Create empty development database
+Create an empty development database:

 ```
 docker exec -it local_db psql -U local_dev -c "create database local_db" -d template1